 Back in 2013, I was researching details for The Christmas Cowboy, the first book in the Rodeo Romance series.
 I wanted to know how much medical care an injured cowboy would receive at a rodeo versus going to the hospital.

 In the story, the hero is a saddle bronc rider named Tate who sustains an injury at a rodeo.
 In an attempt to get my facts straight for the story, I reached out to the Justin Sportsmedicine Team®.
 Through mobile medical centers, they provide care at more than 125 PRCA rodeos annually.
 Their responses to my questions were extremely helpful and I was so impressed with them, I wanted to do a little something in return.

 So I launched a campaign to donate a portion of my book sales to the JCCF during the month of December.

-Last year, I included the month of November to my promotion, giving two months to raise donations for JCCF.
+In 2014, I added the month of November to my promotion, giving two months to raise funds for JCCF.

-If you enjoy rodeos and the cowboys who make them possible, I hope you’ll take a look at the JCCF.
+If you enjoy rodeos and the cowboys who make them possible (or reading about them in books), I hope you’ll take a look at the JCCF.
 It’s a great organization that really does make a difference when these cowboys are injured.